thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 ## A multi-process browser

-There are different ways that a web browser can be multi-process, so it's important to first discuss the model Chromium uses.
+There are different ways that a web browser can be multi-process, so it's important to first discuss the model GTx Browser uses.

-In Chromium, there's a single browser process.
+In GTx Browser, there's a single browser process.
 That process is the "main" process that's launched by the user.
 It owns all of the windows and UI elements, and it handles nearly all of the interaction with operating system APIs.
 Then there are multiple render processes that handle running